August 14, 2023

 Great Western Exploration is focused on exploring for copper, gold and base metals in Western Australia.

-At present, it is exploring its flagship Yerrida North project, located approximately 800 kilometres north-east of Perth.
+At present, it is exploring its flagship Yerrida North project, located approximately 800 kilometres northeast of Perth.

-The company announced on July 7 that it had begun a close-spaced ground gravity survey at the Oval and Oval South targets at Yerrida North following drill results in May indicating a potential volcanic hosted massive sulphide target.
+The company said on July 7 that it had begun a close-spaced ground gravity survey at the Oval and Oval South targets at Yerrida North following drill results in May indicating a potential volcanic hosted massive sulphide target.

-Great Western shared in the same announcement that it is well-funded for future exploration projects, having a cash position of AU$3.7 million.
+Great Western shared in the same announcement that it is well funded for future exploration projects, having a cash position of AU$3.7 million.

 While the company hasn’t issued any updates since, its shares witnessed a significant rise this week.